- Wrangler-esque styling

-With a 2.4-liter 4-cylinder as standard, the Renegade makes a respectable 180 horsepower, but its power delivery is sluggish through a 9-speed automatic transmission, and above all, the engine is noisy (not in a good way).
+With a 2.4-liter inline-4 as standard, the Renegade makes a respectable 180 horsepower, but its power delivery is sluggish through a 9-speed automatic transmission, and above all, the engine is noisy (not in a good way).
 An optional 1.3-liter turbo-4 (standard on higher trims) helps with motivation, but noise is still prevalent.
-All-wheel drive is available, as one would expect on any Jeep model, and the Trailhawk is as capable off road as small crossovers come with its higher suspension, low range gearbox, hill descent control, and 50/50 front-to-rear torque split.
+All-wheel drive is available, as one would expect on any Jeep model, and the Trailhawk is capable off road with its higher suspension, simulated low-range gearbox, hill descent control, and 50/50 front-to-rear torque split.

 Though boxy and upright, the Renegade is not as spacious as some curvier competitors, especially in the rear seat.
 Material quality is good, however, but sound deadening could use a major overhaul, as the Renegade is tiresome at 70 mph.